111-vk/ForgetMe/README.md

 2. Enable **Developer mode** (top right corner)
 3. Click **Load unpacked**
 4. Select the folder where the extension files are stored
-5. The extension will now appear in the list and work as expected
+5. The extension will now appear in the list and work as expecteds

+>**Note:** Pin this extension for better functionality by clicking the puzzle icon 🔧 in the browser toolbar and selecting the pin 📌 next to the extension name.

 ## Usage
 1. Click the extension icon in the toolbar